sxsw/rfm/README.md

 	   # The regex in the first parameter is optional and filters the layout names in the specified database.
 	   # Omit the regex parameter to modelize all possible layouts in the specified database.

 With ActiveModel loaded, you get callbacks, validations, errors, serialization, and a handful of other features extracted from Rails ActiveRecord.
+Not all ActiveModel features are supported (yet) in ginjo-rfm, but adapters can be hand-rolled in the meantime.

 In your Gemfile